Renewable energy is focus of New Science on Wheels programs offered by Bradbury Science Museum

 Museum staff often collaborate with Los Alamos scientists to find ways to communicate scientific concepts to students.
 One example is the Wind Energy workshop.
 Having worked with some of the researchers from the Laboratory Directed Research and Development-funded wind turbine modeling project, museum science educators Elizabeth Martineau and McDonough developed demonstrations and activities for students to learn about efficiently creating wind power.
 Using a series of small turbine mockups hooked to data loggers, students compete in groups to design the turbine that generates the most electricity.

 Another new class, Fuel Cells, was developed with help from Lab fuel cell experts.
 This class introduces students to the science behind fuel cells and is a supplement for students participating in the Alternative Fuel Cell Challenge—an event cosponsored by LANL.
 Students will see fuel cell demonstrations, learn how the cells work, perform experiments, and learn about properties of water molecules.

-Information about Science on Wheels classes can be found on the Science on Wheels Web site, or by calling the Bradbury Science Museum at (505) 667-4444.
+Information about Science on Wheels classes can be found by calling the Bradbury Science Museum at (505) 667-4444.

 Los Alamos enhances national security by ensuring the safety and reliability of the U.S. nuclear stockpile, developing technologies to reduce threats from weapons of mass destruction, and solving problems related to energy, environment, infrastructure, health, and global security concerns.